flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 altitude, taking into account altitude constraints at waypoints.
 The system also considers speed constraints if the target speed is managed.

-Climb mode gives the aircraft managed vertical guidance to the FCU selected altitude.
-It meets altitude constraints at waypoints either with managed speed incorporating speed constraints or with selected speed as target speed.
 The AP/FD pitch controls the speed or Mach number target and the A/THR is in thrust mode (CLB) corresponding to maximum climb thrust.
 The flight path may include several segments.
 The flight crew can arm the CLB mode during the takeoff, go-around, climb, and cruise phases and engage it during the climb and cruise phases.